Conversations in My Office:

 It teaches the child how to calm down and think differently about his/her problems in order to stop the cyclical pattern of negativity and create a more positive family environment.

-Before Dr. Stempel became a psychologist over ten years ago, she was (and still is) a registered nurse.
-She has worked in emergency rooms, cardiac intensive care, critical care, general surgery and finally pediatrics.
+Before Dr. Stempel became a psychologist over fifteen years ago, she was (and still is) a registered nurse.
+She has worked in emergency rooms, cardiac intensive care, critical care, general surgery, and finally pediatrics.

 She has encountered many people in stressful situations with no coping skills.